|

 - Weak admin privileges / access and updated patches for server application and server database platforms.

-Typical Vulnerabilities Identified in Database Audits
+Typical Vulnerabilities Identified in Database Security Assessment

 - Weak security of database Connections.